SEO: Content Creation or Optimization – Which is Better?

 Therefore, you cannot hide much from Google.
 There are positive and negative consequences of that.
 Good thing is that you do not need to submit your website to Google in order to appear in search results.
 It will find your site and rank it according to its own algorithms.

 On the other hand, you cannot conceal bad sites linking to your site.
 They will know!
-This is why link building that it used to be widely employed is not that effective anymore.
-Actually, it can be harmful for your website as you can get manual penalty for unnatural link building.
+This is why link building that used to be widely employed is not that effective anymore.
+Actually, it can be harmful to your website as you can get a manual penalty for unnatural link building.

 3 takeaways from the article